You're looking at a couples app and wondering: do I actually need to pay for this?

 Start with the free tier of Connected.
 It's genuinely useful -- daily questions, mood tracking, a Connection Score, and starter content.
 Use it for two weeks.
 See if you actually open it.
 See if the daily question creates conversations that wouldn't have happened otherwise.

 If it does -- and for most couples it does -- premium is worth it.
 The assessment suite alone tends to be a revelation for couples who've never done this kind of structured reflection together.
+If you prefer a simpler, no-frills experience, Relationship Check-In offers unlimited free check-ins with no app download required.

 If you just want a free conversation starter app with no subscription, Lovewick is the best free option.
 The question library is excellent and there's no paywall.